IIT B Internal Exhibitions at Techfest 2010

-The IITB internal exhibition rocked this year and are as good as the international exhibitions.
+The IITB internal exhibition rocked this year, and is as good as the international exhibitions.
 Can’t believe it then you need to see it.
-Oh you didn’t, then you can see the images of all the individual exhibits right here and read about them.
+Oh you didn’t, than you can see the images of all the individual exhibits right here and read about them.
 These exhibits mostly consisted either of power saving concepts or generating green energy.

-Power LED display is another one which we thought was interesting but the price of the product played spoilsport
+Power LED display is another one which we thought was fascinating but the price of the product played spoilsport.

 Idea Forge Mechanical Mobile Charger